TimReX-22/snake-rl/README.md

 # Snake using RL
-Reinforcement Learning for the game snake using PyTorch and PyGame
+Reinforcement Learning for the game snake using PyTorch and PyGame.
+Tested on Ubuntu 20.04.

 ## Install